oberblastmeister/neuron.nvim/README.md

 nnoremap <buffer> gz[ <cmd>lua require'neuron'.goto_prev_extmark()<CR>]]
 ```

+## Syntax Highlighting

+neuron.nvim does not provide its own syntax highlighting out of the box because there are many better options.
+I recommend [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) because it currently offers the best syntax highlighting and also also to highlight code fences.

 ## Comparisons

 neuron.nvim was heavily inspired by [neuron.vim](https://github.com/fiatjaf/neuron.vim).
 Here is table table to show the differences.
 I also used to use [vimwiki](https://github.com/vimwiki/vimwiki) so there is a comparison to that also.